With the popularity of television shows like CSI, many people seem

 There are a number of different careers in this field:

-Crime scene technician-- This job includes
+Crime scene technician-- This job includes sketching and

-this person is usually a police officer.
+person is usually a police officer.

 Criminalist -- A criminalist analyzes the physical evidence